openfoodfacts/openfoodfacts-ios/README.md

 Before opening the project in Xcode, run
 `
 brew install carthage
+`

+`
-carthage bootstrap --platform iOS --cache-builds` .
+carthage bootstrap --platform iOS --cache-builds
+`

 To generate the Xcode project run `sh scripts/create-project.sh`.
 In order to generate the Xcode project we use [XcodeGen](https://www.github.com/yonaskolb/XcodeGen).